operasoftware/devopera/articles/_posts/2015-07-23-making-animated-themes.md

 license: cc-by-3.0
 ---

 Support for themes has been there for [quite a long time](https://dev.opera.com/articles/themes-in-opera-18-and-higher/), but it was using JPG, PNG or other such non-animated images.
-However with Opera 32 and above, you have support for animated themes in which you can use a WebM video file or an animated PNG file.
+However with Opera 32 and above, you have support for animated themes in which you can use a WebM video file or an animated WebP file.

 In the video below, you can see an example of animated themes in action.